 “League of Wives” Vietnam POW Exhibit

-The “League of Wives” Vietnam POW Exhibit is on display at The Highground Museum May 1-October, 2021.
-It will be the main exhibit through July 15, 2021.
+The “League of Wives” Vietnam POW Exhibit (featured as the main exhibit through July 15) is on display at The Highground Museum May 1-Sept 28, 2021.

 The “League of Wives” exhibit, on loan from the Robert J. Dole Institute – University of Kansas, is an amazing study of how the wives of American POWs in the Vietnam War banded together to bring their husbands home, defying the U.S. government and cultural norms along the way; coalescing the nation behind them in their mission.
 The exhibit includes many original items from the women’s lives and their courageous story.
 It was curated by Heath Hardage Lee, the author of The League of Wives – the Untold Story of the Women who Took on the U.S. Government to Bring Their Husbands Home.

 We gratefully acknowledge and thank the Robert Dole Institute for loaning us this incredible exhibit and the Lunda Charitable Fund for supporting the “League of Wives” and the POW/MIA exhibits.